 Technology has become more accessible and more intuitive than ever.
 As the digital world has evolved, so has the consumer.
 For sellers to continue meeting their customer's needs, they'll need to incorporate internal search into their business plan.

-Once you understand consumer behavior, you can strategize how your brand can be there in moments of need throughout the buyer's journey.
+Once you understand consumer behaviour, you can strategise how your brand can be there in moments of need throughout the buyer's journey.
 For a buyer to choose you, they have to be able to find you.

 But that's not enough.
 After a user lands on your site or listing, they should find all the relevant information they need to make an educated decision.
 If it's not right there, they should see a clear call to action leading them to the right place.